minddistrict/gtimelog-macosx/README.rst

 Versions
 ========

-- Compatible with Mac OS 10.6 (Snow Leopard) to Mac OS 10.10 (Yosemite)
+- Compatible with Mac OS 10.6 (Snow Leopard) to Mac OS 10.11 (El Capitan)

-- Currently only used and tested with Mac OS 10.10!
+- Currently only used and tested with Mac OS 10.11!

 Prerequisites
 =============